adventuresin9/NetworkRecipes/README.md

 	outside% mount /srv/net5 /n/net5
 	outside% bind -b /n/net5 /net

 Since this is using a virtual Ethernet interface bridged to a physical interface, more virtual one can be added which will share that physical interface.
 Just use another '#ln', '#In'.
-MAC and IP address.
+MAC and IP address, and port number on the bridge.

 ### /cfg/gate/mknet6